 Federal Sentencing Reform and Corrections Act of 2015, October 2015

-A bi-partisan group of Senators introduced the Sentencing Reform and Corrections Act of 2015, legislation that would limit the use of solitary confinement for youth in federal custody to situations in which the young person poses a serious and immediate threat of physical harm, and then only for brief periods of no more than three hours.
-The language in the Act is taken from the JDAI Standards.
-This legislation has not passed the U.S. Senate.
+A bi-partisan group of Senators introduced S. 2123, or the Sentencing Reform and Corrections Act of 2015, legislation that would limit the use of solitary confinement for youth in federal custody to situations in which the young person poses a serious and immediate threat of physical harm, and then only for brief periods of no more than three hours.
+The legislation did not pass the U.S. Senate in the 114th Congress.

 Sponsors: Sens.
 Grassley (R-IA), Durbin (D-IL), Cornyn (R-TX), Whitehouse (D-RI), Lee (R-UT), Schumer (D-NY), Graham (R-SC), Leahy (D-VT), Booker (D-NJ), and Scott (R-SC).